John Lang (Australian rugby league): Coaching career

 After retiring as a player at the end of his successful 1980 season, Lang returned to Brisbane to coach Brisbane Easts Tigers from 1981–1984 and again from 1990–1993.
 He won premierships with the club in 1983 and 1991 and runners-up in 1992 and 1993.

 In 1994, Lang took over from Arthur Beetson as coach of the Cronulla-Sutherland Sharks.
 As part of Super League, Lang took the Sharks to the 1997 Super League grand final against the Brisbane Broncos, losing 26–8.
 In the same year, Lang coached the Australian Super League team in five international matches against New Zealand (including a win in the inaugural ANZAC Test) and Great Britain.
 Although these matches are considered tests by the rest of the world's governing bodies, they are not given full test status by Australian Rugby League.

 Lang was awarded the Dally M Coach of the Year in 1995 and 1999.

 In 2000 Lang was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.

 Lang announced his intention to leave the Sharks at the end of the 2001 NRL season before it had even begun, in February, but it wasn't until late September that year that he signed with the Panthers on a three-year contract.
 Despite losing the first eight games of the 2002 NRL season, Lang was able to develop a side capable of contending for the finals.
 In his finest coaching achievement, Penrith defeated the Sydney Roosters in the 2003 NRL grand final by 18–6, thereby answering his detractors at Cronulla who argued that the Sharks could never win a premiership under Lang.

 The Panthers finished fourth after the 2004 NRL season and were eliminated by the Bulldogs one game short of the grand final.
 Penrith narrowly missed the finals in 2005.
 In February, 2006, Panther's CEO, Glenn Matthews, announced that Matthew Elliott would take over from Lang as coach of the Panthers at the end of the 2006 season.
-The Panthers subsequently missed the finals and finished in the tenth position.
+The Panthers subsequently missed the finals and finished in tenth position.

 The South Sydney Rabbitohs, in May 2008, appointed Lang as their football consultant, overseeing the club's structure and providing advice to head coach, Jason Taylor.

 Following the sacking of Jason Taylor in September 2009, Lang was appointed as the head coach of South Sydney for the 2010 and 2011 seasons.
 He retired from coaching at the end of the 2011 NRL season.